Different Types of Forests in India

 What is the area of coniferous forests in India?

 In India, coniferous forests cover an area of 27,500 sq km (10,600 sq mi).
 Of this total area, 34.69% is protected.
-These forests grow in North Indian states and the Middle East Himalayas (upper and middle altitudes).
+These forests grow in the North Indian states and the Middle East Himalayas (at upper and middle altitudes).

 How much forest was destroyed in India from 1952 to 1972?